JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 Validation data can be provided at different geographic scales.
 It may be available at the smallest unit (e.g., ROI level used in simulations) or at a coarser level (e.g., government statistics).
 You must specify the scale so VeRCYE can aggregate predictions accordingly.

-Define aggregation levels in your config file under eval_params.aggregation_levels.
+Define aggregation levels in your `config file` under `eval_params.aggregation_levels`.
 For each level, provide a key-value pair where the key is a descriptive name and the value is the column in your original shapefile used for aggregation.
-For example, if state-level ground truth uses the ADMIN_1 column, specify State: ADMIN_1.
+For example, if state-level ground truth uses the ADMIN_1 column, specify `State: ADMIN_1`.
 If the validation data is at ROI level, no specification is needed—it will be automatically recognized.

-For each year and aggregation level, create a CSV file named: `{year}/groundtruth_{aggregation_name}-{year}.csv`, where aggregation_name matches the key in your config (case-sensitive).
+For each year and aggregation level, create a CSV file named: `{year}/groundtruth_{aggregation_name}-{year}.csv`, where aggregation_name matches the key in your config (case-sensitive!).

 Example: For 2024 state-level data, the file should be: `basedirectory/2024/groundtruth_State-2024.csv` For simulation ROI-level data, use `primary` as the aggregation name: `basedirectory/2024/groundtruth_primary-2024.csv`

 Each CSV must include:

-- `region`: Region name, matching the cleaned names in your yield study
+- `region`: Name matching GeoJSON folder (for `primary aggregation level`) or matching attribute table column values for custom aggregation level (Column as specified under `eval_params.aggregation_levels` in tour `config.yaml`)
 - `reported_mean_yield_kg_ha`: Mean yield in kg/ha
 If unavailable, provide `reported_production_kg` instead.
 The mean yield will then be calculated using cropmask area (note: subject to cropmask accuracy).If you do not have validation data for certain regions, simply do not include these in your CSV.
+- If your reference data contains area, it is reccomended to also include this under `reported_area` even though this is not yet used in the evaluation pipeline.

 ## 5. Running the Yield Study